 More than 90 years after he took off his spikes for the last time as a player, he’s still making headlines.
 Even if you can’t fork over six figures to own one of those rare ones that generated all the recent media attention, you can still find some cheap original Ty Cobb cards to call your own.
-In fact, there are plenty of great cards from Cobb’s career that you can own for well under $1,000–as long as you’re OK with less than high-grade.
+In fact, there are plenty of great cards from Cobb’s career that can be had for less than the big guns.

 The “W” series cards won’t win any awards for ‘most beautiful’.
 They were printed on paper stock and were made using rather crude drawings but some are better than others and Cobb’s cards seem to offer a much better likeness than others in the series.
 The W515 is a great example, which portrays Cobb without a cap and with that old English ‘D’ on his jersey.
 Many of these can be found in lower grade for $250-$400 each, even graded and authenticated (even less for true beaters).